simonw/til/llms/gpt-oss-evals.md

 Unfortunately the eval only writes results to disk at the end of the run, so it's possible to only find out about problems after it has been chugging away for hours!

 - `No such file or directory: '/tmp/aime25_openai/gpt-...` - I got this error at the *end* of my first 3.5 hour run - the script tried to write the results to disk and failed because the expected directory did not exist yet.
+Turns out that was because of the `/` in the `openai/gpt-oss-20b` model name, see [this issue](https://github.com/openai/gpt-oss/issues/141).
 - `Reached context length of 4096 tokens with model (arch: gpt-oss) that does not currently support mid-generation context overflow` - I saw this error a bunch of times when I was using the default 4096 context length, before I increased it.